Sign Up

 Sharing ‘Keep up with the play’

-A number of great assets were created as part of this campaign and are available to share in your organisation or club setting.
+A number of great assets were created as part of this campaign and have been made available below.
 The first theme of the campaign was ‘Missing in action’, based in a secondary school sporting environment with kids walking away from their chosen sport.
-A hero video as well as posters and social media tiles were created, that we encourage anyone involved in youth sport to share within their youth sport setting.

 Hero video